 In order to convince a judge to release a person O.R., it is vital to meet with the client in custody to learn about the client’s background and the facts of the case.

-Then it is helpful to meet with the client’s family members, employer, and friends to get documentation about the client’s ties to the community, work history, character references, and other information to present to the judge.
+Then it is helpful to meet with the client’s family members, employer, and friends to get documentation about the client’s ties to the community, work history, character references, medical records, and other information to present to the judge.

 Information can come in many forms.
 The most common information comes in the form of witness statements, family member statements, employer letters, support from the community, and occasionally support from the alleged victim in the case.